How Cleo supports families across APAC — Global caregiving in action

 Cleo is proud to support members across a diverse swath of APAC countries with boots-on-the-ground, culturally-concordant support.

-But at Cleo, our support isn’t just American-born and globally aspirational.
-We are already operating in regions around the world, meeting families where they are, in their language, in their culture, and in their moment of need.
+When people think of caregiving benefits, they often picture them as being rooted in one place—most commonly the United States.
+But at Cleo, our support is already operating in regions around the world, meeting families where they are, in their language, in their culture, and in their moment of need.

 And nowhere is that more evident than in the Asia-Pacific (APAC) region.